Sci-Fi Movies of the 1990s

 Place/time: Buenos Aires / present.

 A subway train has vanished, with its passengers.
-In looking for it, workers find that they can’t understand the tunnels.
-Too complicated.
+In the search for it, workers find that they can’t understand the tunnels — too complicated.
 Where are the plans, anyway?
-And the stop/go lights in the subway have gone crazy.
+And the stop/go lights in the subway have gone berzerk.

 So they call in the topologist!

 Most of the characters are great, real gente.
-That is, excepting the main character, Pratt, who is overly-pretty, pale, and exotic, with his overcoat flying theatrically behind him.
+Excepting the main character, Pratt, that is, who is overly-pretty, pale, and exotic, with his overcoat flying theatrically behind him.

 One problem with the story: the young girl, Abril, follows Pratt around, and, for reasons unexplained, he takes her to creepy dark places: a carnival at night, an abandoned subway station — then leaves her there.
 He also gives her precious documents, and tells her not to go anywhere, then walks away — it would seem to be a poor idea.
 Well — she reappears, again alone, still playing with a toy purported to give insight, just as the old professor is saying something profound about personal relations.
 OK — it’s a mystical connection.

-There is a version on-line with English subtitles, in which, unfortunately, the subtitles repeatedly mistranslate the word ‘topologia’ as ‘topography’.
+There is a version on-line with English subtitles, which, unfortunately, repeatedly mistranslate the word ‘topologia’ as ‘topography’.
 The word means ‘topology’, a field of mathematics — it’s mathematical science fiction.

 In the topology class, the professor immediately switches to some blither about space-time.
-(In reality, topology classes do not mention physics topics very much.
+(Real topology classes do not mention physics topics very much.
 They tend to discuss things that are far too weird for physics.)
-Look, I’m just thrilled that topology gets mention at all.
+Look, I’m just thrilled that topology gets any mention at all.

 Pratt wanders through a station with a sign ‘Borjes’.
-This is in fact a station in Buenos Aires.
-But of course this is a hat-tip to the author.
+This is, in fact, a station in Buenos Aires — but here, of course, it’s a hat-tip to the author.

-This is a quite well-made movie that maintains a tense and creepy mood, is mostly believable (for those who never attended a topology course).
-It invokes science as a groundwork to make a mystical, fantastical plot.
-It may not be very hard science fiction, because it veers out of the realm of physical possibility.
-(But the movie explicitly denies that we know what that is!)
+This is a quite well-made movie that maintains a tense and creepy mood, while mostly remaining believable (for those who never attended a topology course).
+It invokes science as a groundwork for a mystical, fantastical plot.
+It may not be very hard science fiction, because it veers out of the realm of physical possibility — but then, the script explicitly denies that we know what that is!

 Mars Attacks!